 Before the Covid-19 pandemic, incumbents in the banking and payments industry, regulators, and politicians welcomed the inexorable growth of cashless payments in Mexico.
-In 2019, the López Obrador administration briefly considered banning Money in physical form such as banknotes and coins. for gasoline purchases and highway tolls to crack down on tax evasion and The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
-Money launder...
+In 2019, the López Obrador administration briefly considered banning Money in physical form such as banknotes and coins.
+More for gasoline purchases and highway tolls to crack down on tax evasion and The operation of attempting to disguise a set of fraudulently or criminally obtained funds as legal, in operations undeclared to tax authorities, and therefore not subjected to taxation.
+Money laundering activities are strongly pursued by authorities and in most countries, there are strict rules for credit institutions to cooperate in the fight against money laundering operations, to declare and report any transactions that could be considered suspicious.
 More.

 During the Covid-19 pandemic, cash in the hands of the Mexican public rose a staggering 30.33% from March 2020 to March 2021.
 As a result, cashless payments’ advocates have raised their voices.
 For example, Carlos Serrano Herrera, the chief economist of BBVA Mexico, has voiced support for reducing the use of cash as it would curb “crime, tax evasion, corruption, and organized crime.”